 This certainly is not the first time I’ve put cereal in a breakfast food.

 It’s not the first time I put it in banana bread. 🙂

-But for whatever reason banana bread with Fruity Pebbles sounded good to me.
+But for whatever reason Fruity Pebble Banana Bread sounded good to me.

 Just like every recipe I decide to make…I had almost every other cereal except for Fruity Pebbles at the house.

 Every time I post a variation of this bread someone asks if I meant to have a TABLESPOON of baking powder.

 Yes, yes I do.

 I am lucky and have a local place that has it.